Boston Scientific shares fall on £3.3bn BTG deal

 BTG surged as much as 35 per cent, a record gain, reaching their highest level in almost four years in London trading.

-BTG makes medical technology for doctors, such as cryoablation products to freeze and destroy diseased cells and radiotherapy that delivers radiation straight to tumors.
+BTG makes medical technology for doctors, such as cryoablation products to freeze and destroy diseased cells and radiotherapy that delivers radiation straight to tumours.

 The company also makes medicines and antidotes against snake venom for emergency care.
 BTG garnered $496 million in revenue in the first half of the year.
 The acquisition “will augment our capabilities in important areas of unmet need” such as cancer and harmful blood clots, Boston Scientific chief executive officer Michael Mahoney said in the statement.